plewis/plewis.github.io/phylogenetics/lab-ape.md

 ### Birth/death analysis

 Now let's perform a birth/death analysis.
-APE's <tt>birthdeath</tt> command estimates the birth and death rates using the node ages in a tree:
+APE's `birthdeath` command estimates the birth and death rates using the node ages in a tree:

     birthdeath(t)
      Estimation of Speciation and Extinction Rates